-- being female
+- being assigned female at birth

 - having light skin

-- a family history of sun rash
+- having a family history of sun rash

+- Avoid scratching at any blisters.
 If you have any blisters or if the rash is painful, don’t scratch or pop the blisters.
 This can lead to infection.
-You can cover the blisters with gauze to help protect them, and take an OTC pain relieving medication like ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).
+You can cover the blisters with gauze to help protect them and take an OTC pain-relieving medication like ibuprofen (Advil, Motrin) or acetaminophen (Tylenol)

+- Use gentle moisturizers.
 As your skin starts to heal, you can use gentle moisturizers to relieve itching from dry or irritated skin.

 - Wear sunscreen.
-Apply sunscreen with an SPF of at least 30 about a half hour before going out into the sun, and reapply every two hours (sooner if you go swimming or are sweating a lot).
+Apply sunscreen with an SPF of at least 30 about a half hour before going out into the sun, and reapply every 2 hours (sooner if you go swimming or are sweating a lot).

 - Avoid the sun between 10 a.m. and 2 p.m., when the sun’s rays are most intense.
 For extra protection, stay out of the sun until after 4 p.m.

-If your rash recurs despite precautions, or it doesn’t seem to be improving with treatment, call your doctor.
+Sun rash typically goes away within a few days, depending on the underlying cause.
+If your rash recurs despite taking precautions or doesn’t seem to be improving with treatment, call your doctor.